rajadas8/Guess-Win-DSA-Project/README.md

-# Guess-Win-DSA-Project
+# Guess Win DSA Project : 1
-This project is a console-based interactive game where:  A Guesser selects a secret number.
-Three Players each try to guess the number.
-An Umpire collects all guesses, compares them, and declares the winners.
-The game can be extended to multiple rounds, different numbers of players, and advanced features like score tracking.
+Make a C++ program called Guess & Win.
+In this game: A Guesser chooses a secret number.
+Three Players each guess a number.
+An Umpire collects all numbers and compares them.
+The Umpire decides who wins:
+If a player’s number matches the Guesser’s number → that player wins.
+If more than one player matches → those players win together.
+If nobody matches → all players lose.